dotnet/docs/docs/core/extensions/dependency-injection-guidelines.md

 # Dependency injection guidelines

-In this article, you'll general guidelines and best practices for implementing dependency injection in your .NET applications.
-From design principles to proper disposal patterns
+In this article, you'll learn general guidelines and best practices for implementing dependency injection in your .NET applications.
+From design principles to proper disposal patterns, thread safety, and service lifetime management - these recommendations are tried and true.

 ## Design services for dependency injection